 This Group covers misconduct arising from barristers' handling of financial matters, without an element of dishonesty or where dishonesty did not form part of the disciplinary charges.
 If misconduct in relation to financial matters has been charged as dishonesty, panels should refer to A: Dishonesty.
 Financial misconduct in non-professional life is likely to fall under H: Formal Orders.

 Misconduct within this Group covers, but is not limited to, the examples listed below:

-- ★ Handling of client money.

-- \ Misconduct relating to fees including overcharging.

-- ★ Acceptance of referral fees.
+- Handling of client money. - Misconduct relating to fees including overcharging. - Acceptance of referral fees. - ★ Breaches of financial regulations such as money laundering regulations (absent dishonesty).